smithse/TTGO-Wiki/Arduino-IDE-installation.md

 Get the zip file of the latest release from https://github.com/me-no-dev/arduino-esp32fs-plugin/releases/

-Unzip the content to the tools folder of your Arduino IDE (~/Documents/Arduino/tools on MacOS, similar on other OS) and restart IDE
+Unzip the content to the tools folder of your Arduino IDE (~/Documents/Arduino/tools on MacOS – if this folder does not exist, you have to create it, see the README on the plugin git main page; similar on other OS) and restart IDE

 # Install all required components